-- Most programmers optimise their codes by simply increasing the optimisation level during the compilation but with complex programs the compiler normally needs help. - Many serial optimisations, regardless of language (C, Fortran,..), work towards optimal cache and vector performance - particularly essential for hybrid HPC architectures (e.g. GPU, Xeon PHI).
+- Most programmers optimise their codes by simply increasing the optimisation level during the compilation but with complex programs the compiler normally needs help. - Many serial optimisations, regardless of language (C, Fortran,..), work towards optimal cache and vector performance - particularly essential for hybrid HPC architectures (e.g. GPU, KNL). - Parallel optimisation is an advanced topic, greatly assisted by profilers and performance tools.
+With many core technologies such as KNL important to take into account MPI task and OpenMP thread affinities.